Rufino Sescon: 2025–present: Bishop of Balanga

 Bishop Sescon (center) with Cardinal Jose Advincula (left) and Archbishop Socrates Villegas (right), and accompanying priests in the background.

-On December 3, 2024, Pope Francis appointed Sescon as the fifth Bishop of Balanga, succeeding Ruperto Santos, who vacated the diocese in July 22, 2023 to lead the Diocese of Antipolo.
+On December 3, 2024, Pope Francis appointed Sescon as the fifth Bishop of Balanga, succeeding Ruperto Santos, who vacated the diocese on July 22, 2023, to lead the Diocese of Antipolo.
 His episcopal ordination took place on February 25, 2025—the 39th anniversary of the People Power Revolution—at the Manila Cathedral.
 Archbishop Socrates Villegas, together with bishops Ruperto Santos and Honesto Ongtioco as co-consecrators, ordained Sescon to the episcopate.
 All of his consecrators were former bishops of Balanga.
-Meanwhile, Cardinal Advincula delivered the homily.

 During his ordination, Sescon received the crozier from Villegas, who inherited it from Cardinal Sin.
 This crozier was also used by José María Cuenco, then-Archbishop of Jaro.

 Sescon chose to be ordained on the People Power Revolution anniversary as a "form of prayer for generosity" to "never forget" the spirit of the revolution.
 According to him, the spirit continues because of the people's faith that impels them to be generous and become the "conscience of society."
 He described the 1986 uprising as not only of "people power," but of "prayer power."
 Sescon also said:

 When genuine faith, patriotism, selflessness, the common good, and unity— genuine unity—pervade among us against tyranny, dishonesty, corruption, and injustice, miracles will happen.

-Preparations for his installation at the Balanga Cathedral in Balanga, Bataan were made from February to March 1, 2025 where his coat of arms were placed at the cathedrall floor and cathedra, and the cathedra was changed from orange to red.
+Preparations for his installation at the Balanga Cathedral in Balanga, Bataan were made from February to March 1, 2025, where his coat of arms were placed at the cathedral floor and cathedra, and the cathedra was changed from orange to red.

 Sescon was formally installed as and became the fifth Bishop of Balanga on March 1, 2025.
-He was installed by Archbishop Charles John Brown, the Apostolic Nuncio to the Philippines, in the presence of Archbishop of San Fernando and outgoing Apostolic Administrator Florentino Lavarias, his consecrator Archbishop Villegas (who gave the homily), Cardinals Advincula and Pablo Virgilio David (Bishop of Kalookan and CBCP President), and government officials of the province of Bataan.
+He was installed by Archbishop Charles John Brown, the Apostolic Nuncio to the Philippines, in the presence of Archbishop of San Fernando and outgoing Apostolic Administrator Florentino Lavarias, his consecrator Archbishop Villegas (the homilist), Cardinals Advincula and Pablo Virgilio David (Bishop of Kalookan and CBCP President), and government officials of the province of Bataan.
 The installation occurred one month before Pope Francis died and subsequent funeral from April 21 to 26, 2025.

-On May 2025 two months after becoming fifth bishop and at the same month as Pope Leo XIV became pope, the cross stitch at the cathedra, added in 2015 during the tenure of his predecessor Ruperto Santos, was removed, making it now similar to its design from July 5, 2010 to August 2015 under Santos.
+In May 2025, the cross stitch at the cathedra, added in 2015 during the tenure of his predecessor Ruperto Santos, was removed, making it now similar to its design from July 5, 2010, to August 2015 under Santos.

 He mandated the creation of one diocesan shrine which is Monte de Piedad (Divine Mercy) in Abucay on October 5, 2025, the first church to be elevated into higher status during his tenure as bishop.

+On January 9, 2026, Sescon presided over the Misa Mayor (Eucharistic Celebration) at the Quirino Grandstand, marking the Feast of Jesus Nazareno.
+He took the place of Cardinal Jose Advincula, Archbishop of Manila, who was attending an extraordinary consistory called for by Pope Leo XIV in the Vatican on January 7–8, 2026.
+This marked a break from tradition of the Archbishop of Manila presiding over this Eucharist.